 Through both of these employment programs, the College is able to offer approximately 600 positions in more than 50 departments as well as job opportunities within the community.

 Students are compensated for the number of hours worked.
-The earnings are not directly deducted from College charges.
-Students normally work 8 to 10 hours per week.
+Students may not exceed 10 hours per week.
 Students cannot begin working on campus until a Work Authorization Form is completed and a timesheet is issued.
 W&J's pay rates are listed below:

 Students are paid on the 15th and the last working day of each month.
-Timesheets are submitted by the student to their supervisor electronically through Web Advisor.
-Timesheet instructions can be viewed here.
+Students submit their timesheets to their supervisor electronically via Web Advisor.
+View Timesheet instructions (PDF).

 Questions regarding the hiring process or employment eligibility can be addressed to the Office of Financial Aid at 724-223-6019 or email@example.com.